xpmethod/rikersbot/day-3.md

 - Count the characters etc.

 3. Writing Workshop (1.5 hr)
 Prompt: What do you dream about?
 What do you do with computers?
 What's the funniest thing you heard last month?
+What do computers do for you?
 Writing is done on the machines.

 4. Team Meetings (~10 Min)